documentacao-ustore/ucloud-rtd-manual/MEnglish/mangue-usuario.eng.rst

 This action in particular does not activate any additional confirmation screen, its action is immediate.

-.. important:: By selecting this option, the Mangue.io Platform performs the reversal of the version immediately without requesting any confirmation from the user.
+.. important:: By selecting this option, the Mangue.io platform performs the reversal of the version immediately without requesting any confirmation from the user.

 .. note:: Caution and attention are recommended, as this action creates some type of low performance to the deployment in which is being performed the action of rollback.